hyperledger-archives/ursa-rfcs/text/0002-zmix-api/README.md

 ## Verifiers
 [verifiers]: #verifiers

 Verifiers validate received proofs and signatures.
-This RFC defines all functions needed by Verifiers:
+This RFC defines the following functions needed by Verifiers:

 - VerifySignature: Check if a signature is valid
 - VerifyProof: Verify a zero-knowledge proof: signature, commitment, and/or predicate.